Azure/plato/examples/custom-assessments/README.md

    in the ``outputs`` folder.

 ## Next Steps
-Now that you've run assessment episodes for your trained agent, you can calculate custom metrics that are relevant to your problem domain and measure key performance indicators (KPIs) that reflect your agent’s goals and objectives.
+Now that you've logged assessment episodes for your trained agent, you can calculate custom metrics that are relevant to your problem domain and measure key performance indicators (KPIs) that reflect your agent’s goals and objectives.
 You can also visualize the data to gain insights into your agent’s behavior and identify areas for improvement.